serkanokur79/serkanokur79/README.md

 ## Expanding Horizons

-I'm currently expanding my skill set to include cutting-edge technologies such as:
+I'm currently focused on  expanding my skill set to include cutting-edge technologies such as:
 - LangchainJS
 - RAG (Retrieval-Augmented Generation)
 - AI applications in web development